 Hence, Hammersley is consistently the best performer or among the top performers in these empirical studies.
-Hammersley is also the only one of the top contenders in these studies that allows incremental addition of samples to the parameter space (as little as one at a time), which enables it to have better efficiency prospects in both error estimation and control.
-Given these apparent advantages, it seems that Hammersley sampling might be a superior choice in many circumstances.
-However, when the number of random inputs grows beyond 10 or so dimensions and/or the sampling density in the hypercube becomes high, Hammersley might suffer from the spurious correlation effects that plague other sub-random sequence methods.
-This is shown, e.g., for standard Halton sequences in 16-D (ref.
-[12]) and 40-D (ref.
-[15]).
-This is something the authors need to further inquire about; the answer may already exist in the literature.
+However, Hammersley does not allow incremental (one at a time) addition of samples to the parameter space, which decreases its efficiency prospects relative to SRS and modified-Halton for sampling procedures involving error estimation and control (see e.g., [11]).
+Furthermore, when the number of random inputs grows beyond 10 or so dimensions and/or the sampling density in the hypercube becomes high, Hammersley might suffer from the spurious correlation effects that can plague other sub-random sequence methods.
+This is shown, e.g., for standard Halton in 16-D (Ref.
+[5]) and 40-D (Ref.
+[13]).
+This is something the authors need to further investigate-the answer may already exist in the literature.

-Furthermore, we cannot yet dismiss the competitive potential of CVT or LCVT based on the single limited investigation conducted in this paper.
-In particular, more than three instantiations of SRS, LHS, CVT, and LCVT point sets are needed to more reliably reflect the true performance tendencies of these methods on our test problems.
+Next best were Latinized CVT and then pure CVT, both beating the LHS, SRS, and Halton methods.
+However, more than three instantiations of SRS, LHS, CVT, and LCVT point sets are needed to more reliably reflect the true performance tendencies of these methods on our test problems.
 Also, sample sets of much larger size than 100 would be valuable particularly to get another significant digit of resolution in the calculated exceedence probabilities in the study.
-Moreover, our results are somewhat tied to the specific figure of merit we employed in this study.
-This figure of merit has the advantage that it allows comparison of merit across types of statistics calculated and different problem sets, but other better measures may exist for our purposes.
-Certainly, our weighted metric does not reveal method performance in the individual categories of response mean, standard deviation, and exceedence probability (but these can be found in Table 10 for the problems in this paper).
+Moreover, our results are somewhat tied to the specific figure of merit employed in this study.
+This figure of merit has the advantage that it allows comparison of merit across different types of statistics calculated and different problem sets, but other better measures may exist for our purposes.
+Although the weighted metric does not reveal method performance in the individual categories of response mean, standard deviation, and exceedence probability, these can be found in Table 10 for the problems in this paper.

-Finally, empirical studies are only point glimpses of the relative accuracy tendencies of one method over another under a very specific set of conditions.
-Certainly, much more empirical work needs to be performed to sample the performance space of CVT and LCVT versus other sampling methods, but even more valuable would be more theoretical work to ascertain which method might be expected to perform best under given conditions (the characteristics of the function involved; the number of input random variables/dimensions; character of the JPDF, etc.).
+Of course, empirical studies are only point glimpses of the relative accuracy tendencies of one method over another under a very specific set of conditions.
+Certainly, much more empirical work needs to be performed to assess the performance of CVT and LCVT versus other sampling methods over a diverse problem space, but even more valuable would be more theoretical work to ascertain which method might be expected to perform best under given conditions (the characteristics of the function involved; the number of input random variables/dimensions; character of the JPDF, etc.).

-This being said, we do have early empirical indications of the promise of CVT in uniform JPDF problems.
+This being said, we have seen strong early empirical indications of the superiority of CVT for uniform JPDF problems.
 In [19], CVT strongly ranked overall best as expected, then Hammersley, LHS, Halton, and finally SRS.
-In particular, for statistical integration of functions, which involves uniform sampling over the integration domain, CVT appears to be the natural best choice, as corroborated by findings in [19].
-Also, in point placement for response-surfaces, CVT appears very promising relative to other structured and unstructured sampling methods (see [18]).
-Already, for irregular (non-hypercube) interpolation and integration domains, the uniformity of CVT sampling over the domain gives it a well recognized status in the application of 2-D and 3-D meshless finite-element methods.
+In particular, for statistical integration of functions (which involves uniform sampling over the integration domain), CVT appears to be the natural best choice theoretically, as corroborated by findings in [19].
+Also, in point placement for response surfaces, CVT appears very promising relative to other structured and unstructured sampling methods (see [7]).
+Already, for irregular (non-hypercube) interpolation and integration domains, the uniformity of CVT sampling over the domain gives it a well recognized status in the application of 2-D and 3-D meshless finite-element methods [17].
+Hence, when volumetric sampling uniformity is desirable, early indications are that CVT performs very well versus other sampling methods.